It Is Another One of Those Times in the History of Progressive Health Care.

-Because of society’s lack of awareness of a simple, yet complex part of human identity — gender — transgender children and teens are deeply misunderstood.
-This lack of understanding feeds family and societal rejection and stigmatization, which unfortunately too often leads to sexual and physical violence directed towards transgender children.
+Society's lack of understanding feeds family and societal rejection and stigmatization, which unfortunately too often leads to sexual and physical violence directed towards transgender children.
 A known, or recognizably transgender person is frequently a target for discrimination and violence.
 The shame and rejection felt by these children in turn leads to self-harming behaviors, increased drug use, homelessness, HIV/AIDS infection, depression, and suicide.
-One-third (33.2%) of transgender youth have attempted suicide.1
+One-third (33.2%) of transgender youth have attempted suicide.

 Common understanding of gender is based on the premises that there are two genders. and that gender and biological anatomy are synonymous.
 Each of these premises is incorrect.
 In fact, a minority of the population experience themselves as either a blend of genders or no gender at all.
 For most people, gender is static.
 For some, however, it is fluid or changes over time.
 Likewise, one's biological anatomy determines one's biological sex.
 One's internal sense of gender, however, is not determined by biological anatomy but is a different spectra of formative identity altogether.
 Taken together, biological sex and gender identity create a person's sense of "self".
 Because it is most common for biological sex and gender identity to align in a predictable pattern, the two separate aspects of "self" have become conflated.
 In order to understand and serve transgender people, however, it is essential to recognize and distinguish these separate parts of self.